tretbar/check_mk/README.md

 (overwrite) Can now be controlled by a WATO rule to set any desired state for a given DIMM state.
 Useful when using DPM (which would report {UNKNOWN} if powered down).

+## emc_isilon_quota

+(overwrite) This checks extends existing one to a WATO rule, so that Quota value can be adjusted (sometimes reported wrong on SNMP)

 ## esx_vsphere_hostsystem_dpm

 (overwrite) Modifies host CPU, MEM and state information to support DPM (and not reporting errors if powered down).